lyteword/chspurgeon-tod/volume-4/psalm-89.md

 **Verse 5.** Thy wonders, etc. As the heavens are a proof of God's power, in respect of his first framing them out of nothing; so are they a pattern of God's faithfulness, in their constant and orderly motion according to his word since their framing: *The heavens shall praise thy faithfulness also.* However the power and faithfulness of God may be seen and heard in the work and speech of the heavens by all men, yet are they not observed and hearkened unto except in the Church by God's children: therefore saith he, *They shall praise thy faithfulness also in the congregation of the saints.* — *David Dickson.*

-**Verse 5.** *Thy wonders.* Thy wondrousness (*literally,* wonder), not "Thy wondrous works", but "Thy wonderful mysterious nature and being", as separate and distinct from all created beings.— *J.J.S.
-Perowne.*
+**Verse 5.** *Thy wonders.* Thy wondrousness (*literally,* wonder), not "Thy wondrous works", but "Thy wonderful mysterious nature and being", as separate and distinct from all created beings.— *J. J. S. Perowne.*

 **Verse 5.** *Thy wonders*, etc. It is a wonderful salvation, it is such a salvation as the angels desire to pry into it; and it is such a salvation, that all the prophets desire to pry into it; it is almost six thousand years since all the angels in heaven fell into a sea of wonder at this great salvation; it is almost six thousand years since Abel fell into a sea of wonder at this great salvation; and what think ye is his exercise this day?
 He is even wondering at this great salvation.— *Andrew Gray,* 1616.